rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Authentication Source

-Get the details for an authentication source
+This action is used to get the details for an authentication source

 ##### Input